darobin/standards.group/wg/steering.md

 so as to define how the governance will work and to set up the infrastructure it needs.
 That is the first, provisional Steering Committee that is working to get itself out of power.

-The provisional Steering Committee has 7 seats, all of them appointed by fiat by community leaders.
+The provisional Steering Committee has 3 seats, all of them appointed by fiat by community leaders.
-As of February 2024, four of these had been seated and we are actively working to seat the remaining three.

-For institutional continuity, and in order to have staggered elections, three of those seats are for two-year terms (ending 2026-02-28) and the other four are one-year terms (ending 2025-02-28).
-If the governance system we pick has term limits for the Steering Committee, the two-year terms will count towards the term limits but the one-year terms will not.
+For institutional continuity, and in order to have staggered elections, two of those seats are for two-year terms (ending 2026-02-28) and the other one for a one-year term (ending 2025-02-28).
+If the governance system we pick has term limits for the Steering Committee, the two-year terms will count towards the term limits but the one-year term will not.

 The first election for the Steering Committee will take place after one year (in early 2025).
-That election will replace (or reseat) the one-year terms.
+That election will replace (or reseat) the one-year term.
 The second election will take place the follow year for the remaining seats.
 At that point the Steering Committee will no longer be provisional.

+Note that as this initial year unfolds the Steering Committee is likely to add more people, in which case we will update the staggered terms accordingly as well.

 ## Responsibilities